 Orange spherical eggs are laid on study parts of a host plant.
 The caterpillar is orange, black, white, and brown and has been called an "orange dog".
 It could easily be mistaken as bird droppings on a leaf.
 A red osmeterium at the head resembles a forked tongue or antennae.
 This has a pungent odor that wards off would-be predators.
 They tend to enjoy eating the leaves of citrus trees like oranges and lemons, and are common in Florida.
 Because of that, citrus farmers consider them a pest.

 In warmer, southern areas, many generations can exist in one year.
 They are active year-round, but less likely to be seen in the middle of winter.
-They fly at heights close to human heads and higher as opposed to low to the ground.
+They fly at heights close to 2 meters (6 feet) and even higher.

 General Characteristics Capability, Shape, Texture/Pattern, Benefits, Dangers